astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-This method handles the [](#E-System-Windows-Forms-CheckBox-CheckedChanged 'System.Windows.Forms.CheckBox.CheckedChanged') event for all of the check boxes on the tabs of this property sheet.
+This method handles the [](#E-System-Windows-Forms-CheckBox-CheckedChanged 'System.Windows.Forms.CheckBox.CheckedChanged') event for all the checkboxes on the tabs of this property sheet.

 ##### Parameters